pad

 Yesterday, we were having a conversation in terms of collectibles, the very traditional fetish of the object and the book.
 The question is, how do you touch a podcast?
 How do you put the podcast on your shelf?
 Is really the difference between a physical book and a podcast in terms of a physical difference?

-**We started a podcast a few years ago, but we decided to go for something slightly different, Twitch.
+**I started a podcast a few years ago, but decided to go for something slightly different, Twitch.
 Do you have any experience with live streaming?
 So, immediate publishing, no editorial process, just something that becomes an event, basically in itself. **

 Caroline (00:22:25)